openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: Implements a doubly linked list data structure.

-A doubly linked list is a common data structure composed of a series of nodes, where each node contains two pointers: one pointing to the previous node and another pointing to the next node.
-This structure allows bidirectional traversal from any node, either starting from the head node and moving forward or starting from the tail node and moving backward.
+A doubly linked list is a common data structure consisting of a series of nodes, where each node contains two pointers: one pointing to the previous node and another pointing to the next node.
+This structure allows bidirectional traversal from any node, either starting from the head node moving forward or from the tail node moving backward.

-[LinkedList](collection_package_class.md#class-linkedlistt) does not support concurrent operations, and modifications to elements in the collection do not invalidate iterators.
-Iterators are only invalidated when elements are added or removed.
+[LinkedList](collection_package_class.md#class-linkedlistt) does not support concurrent operations, and modifications to elements in the collection will not invalidate iterators.
+Only adding or removing elements will invalidate iterators.

-Parent Type:
+Parent Types:

 - [Collection](../../core/core_package_api/core_package_interfaces.md#interface-collectiont)\<T>